This page shares the current status of hazard mitigation plans across the nation.

-As of June 2019 13 states have received FEMA approval of an enhanced state mitigation plan, making them eligible to receive increased funds under the Hazard Mitigation Grant Program following a disaster declaration.
+As of September 30, 2019, 13 states have received FEMA approval for their enhanced state mitigation plan.
+This makes those states eligible to receive increased funds under the Hazard Mitigation Grant Program following a disaster declaration.
 To receive FEMA approval of an enhanced plan, a state must demonstrate that it has developed a comprehensive mitigation program and is capable of managing increased funding to achieve its mitigation goals.
 The states with enhanced mitigation plans include: